charon/charon/README.md

 This will create `charon` binary.

+It requires [Go](https://golang.org/) 1.21 or newer.
+Node 20 or newer is required as well.

+Automatic media type detection uses file extensions and a file extension database has to be available on the system.
+On Alpine this can be `mailcap` package.
+On Debina/Ubuntu `media-types` package.

 ## Usage

 To run Charon you need a HTTPS TLS certificate (as required by HTTP2).
 When running locally